IRES Call for Abstracts 2021

 Papers selected by our Scientific Committee for IRES 2021 will be invited to present orally, or in our poster exhibition.
 Responses to abstract submissions will be made one month after receipt.

 Accepted full papers can be submitted until April 10, 2021 for the IRES 2021 conference proceedings, to be published in the International Renewable Energy Storage Conference Proceedings published by the renowned scientific open access publisher Atlantis Press, Paris.
-A selection of papers will be offered the opportunity to be further developed for submission in the Journal of Energy Storage published by Elsevier.

 The European Association for Renewable Energy EUROSOLAR holds its 14th International Renewable Energy Storage Conference (IRES 2021) on March 16-18, 2021 as an integral component of the International Renewable Energy Storage / Energy Storage Europe (IRES/ESE) Conference and Exhibition at Messe Düsseldorf, Germany.
 The IRES conference core is dedicated to scientific findings on storage systems in the world of smart and distributed energy resources - its central focus on storage technology encompasses also legal, policy, network and market aspects.
 This science and technology focused conference is harmoniously complemented by a conference components focused on the economy, business, finance and law of storage technologies in the global market.

 IRES provides a coherent overview of energy storage technologies that can enable the global transition towards the decarbonisation of economies through distributed and ubiquitous renewable energy systems.
 The conference program encompasses all storage technologies in their context, and welcomes case studies, applications, country scenarios, trend analyses, and barriers to be overcome for the transition process to a sustainable energy world.